LAST UPDATE: 17th May 2019

 The music is known as mainstream: similar to what we can hear on FM radios: it can be electro (think David Guetta or Laurent Garnier and generally EDM more than techno or house that you enjoy at the Berlin’s Berghain club for example), they can have some R’n’B nights or Hip Hop (and this would preferably be 50cents than the latest Gilles Peterson remix).

 Which clubs you can find under that category?
-The Spirito and Mirano Continental (even though this one is now closed, but its future is still unsure. they are renovating the venue, but we don’t know yet if the new owner will transform the place into a shop or keep it as a club…).
+The Spirito and Mirano Continental (even though this one is now closed, they are renovating the venue and will probably open in Fall 19…).

 That said, those two venues are amazing: Spirito used to be a Church, Mirano is a former cinema theater from the 30’s.